kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

    -rw-r--r-- 1 root root 7482 Jun  5 06:26 time.log

-Lets perform restore now, by using ``restore`` action from the ``time-log-bp`` blueprint
+Now, let's proceed with the restore process by using the ``restore`` action from the ``time-log-bp`` blueprint:

 .. code-block:: bash

    $ kanctl --namespace kanister create actionset --action restore --from "backup-rlcnp" --repository-server kanister/kopia-repo-server actionset restore-backup-rlcnp-g5h65 create

-We can see if the restore is successful by describing the actionset
+The success of the restore operation can be assessed by describing the actionset.

 .. code-block:: bash